Dre Campbell Farm

 So there you have it: a few plants you can add to your garden or yard to help attract the good bugs and insects.

-Provide a habitat and food source for insects like ladybugs, lacewings, and hoverflies.
+Set up a habitat and provide food for beneficial insects such as ladybugs, lacewings, and hoverflies.
 By doing so, you can have natural pest control working for you when necessary.

 Sasha Campbell